syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Exporting.md

 To save the image on Android and Windows Phone devices, you must enable file writing permissions on the device storage.

-To save the image in the photo album on iOS devices, you must enable permission to access the device storage in the **Info.plist** file.
+To save the image in the photo album on iOS devices, you must enable permission to access the device storage in the "Info.plist" file.

-Add the following code snippet to the **Info.plist** file:
+Add the following code snippet to the "Info.plist" file:

 {% tabs %}